jonzingale/JRubyArt/README.md

 size, smooth and many other setup methods are no longer<p>
 supported in the `setup` method.
 JRubyArt now has a `settings` method.

+Much of the Code in this Repo will need to be updated,<p>
+especially wrt the `settings` conversion.